 Evaluation of Green Social Prescribing Initiative

-YESI Health & Environment Research Theme co-leads are part of the team evaluating the benefits and barriers to accessing nature of 10 new green social prescribing projects, funded by West Yorkshire and Harrogate Health and Care Partnership Green Social Prescribing Grant Scheme
+YESI Health & Environment Research Theme co-leads are part of a team led by Dr Anna Kenyon at the University of Central Lancashire, evaluating the benefits and barriers to accessing nature of 10 new green social prescribing projects, funded by West Yorkshire and Harrogate Health and Care Partnership Green Social Prescribing Grant Scheme

 West Yorkshire and Harrogate Health and Care Partnership is funding 10 Green Social Prescribing Projects, which help connect people to nature to improve their mental and physical health.